 Abnormalities of the coronary arteries (coronary artery disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more ), especially when one of the arteries takes an abnormal path through, rather than on top of, the heart muscle, may also cause sudden death in athletes when the compression cuts off blood flow to the heart during exercise.

-Rarely, young, thin athletes may also have sudden heart rhythm disturbances if they experience a blow to the area directly over the heart (commotio cordis Commotio cordis Blunt injury to the heart is a blow to the chest that bruises the heart muscle, tears (ruptures) the heart's walls, or damages a heart valve.
+Rarely, young, thin athletes may also have sudden heart rhythm disturbances if they experience a strong blow to the area directly over the heart (commotio cordis Commotio cordis Blunt injury to the heart is a blow to the chest that bruises the heart muscle, tears (ruptures) the heart's walls, or damages a heart valve.
 People may feel that their heart is pounding or... read more ) even when they have no heart disorder.
 The blow often involves a fast-moving projectile such as a baseball, hockey puck, or lacrosse ball or impact with another player.

 In older athletes, the most common cause is

 People are commonly screened by their doctor before starting an exercise program Starting an Exercise Program People should consult their doctor before beginning competitive sports or an exercise program.
 Doctors ask about known medical disorders in the person and family members and about symptoms the... read more .
 Doctors screen people who have medical disorders and also those who do not think they have any medical disorders.
-People without known medical disorders should be checked because some serious disorders do not cause problems until people exercise.
-People are reevaluated every 2 years (if high school age) or every 4 years (if college age or older).
+People without known medical disorders should typically be checked because some serious disorders do not cause problems until people exercise.
+People in the United States are reevaluated every 2 years (if high school age) or every 4 years (if college age or older).
 In Europe, screening is repeated every 2 years no matter what the athlete's age.

-Doctors always ask people questions and do a physical examination, but they do testing only depending on the person's age and reported symptoms are cause for concern.
+Doctors always ask people questions and do a physical examination, but they do testing only when the person's age and reported symptoms are cause for concern.
 Questions focus on three areas:

 Symptoms such as chest pain or discomfort, fainting or near-fainting, fatigue, and difficulty breathing, particularly when these symptoms occur during vigorous exercise